VkumarStack/CS35L-Notes/Version Control/git.md

         - You can either commit your changes or stash them
 - A project *diverges* when work is done and committed on separate branches
     - ![Divergent Branches](./divergent-branches.png)
+- Cherry-picking fixes is a pattern where, if a bug is introduced relatively early in the tree but there have already been numerous commits and branches following, proper changes are applied to each branch
+    - While it can be awkward to individually go to each branch and then apply the commit, the process can be automated via shell scripting
+    -     git add F
+          git commit -m 'Emegency fix!'
+          git diff main^! > t.diff
+          git checkout maint // switches to maint branch patch < t.diff // patch will modify old files to look like the old files, according to the diff of the files (the files being changed are located in the meta portion of the diff output) git add F
+          git commit -m 'Emergency fix!'
+        - This can fail if files that were patched were previously being modified in any of the branches
 # Merging
 - `git merge BRANCH` merges the current branch with BRANCH
     - i.e.